HARISHKUMARNETTEM/resume_generating_project/README.md

 # 🧠 AI Resume Generator (using Gemini API)

-An AI-powered resume and cover letter generator developed using Flask and Google’s Gemini API.
-This web application helps users instantly generate a job-ready resume and a personalized cover letter based on their profile, experience, and target role using Generative AI.
+An intelligent resume and cover letter generator built using Flask and Google’s Gemini API.
+This web application allows users to enter their details and instantly generate a professional resume along with a formal cover letter using Generative AI.

 ---

 ## 🚀 Features

-- ✍️ Instantly generates professional resumes and cover letters using user inputs
+- ✍️ Automatically generates resumes and cover letters based on user input
-- 🧠 Powered by Google Gemini 1.5 Flash (`google-generativeai`)
+- 🧠 Uses Google Gemini 1.5 Flash (via `google-generativeai`)
-- 🖥️ Clean UI built using Flask, HTML, and CSS
+- 🖥️ Clean user interface built with Flask, HTML, and CSS
-- 📥 Form inputs include: Name, Education, Experience, Job Role, Skills, Certifications, Achievements
+- 💡 Custom input fields: Name, Education, Experience, Job Role, Skills, Certifications
-- 🔒 API key securely handled using `.env` (not pushed to GitHub)
+- 🔒 Secure environment variable handling using `.env`
-- 🎯 Outputs formatted with bold headings using Markdown-style formatting via regex

 ---